odradev/odradev.github.io/docusaurus/docs/tutorials/odra-sol.md

 )
 ```

-Odra does not support such mechanism, you must have access to the contract interface to call a function.
+Odra does not support such a mechanism.
+You must have access to the contract interface to call a function.

 ## Events and Logging